Skip to main content

 Considerations

-• Peak tourist season means accommodation prices jump 40-60% compared to shoulder months, and waterfront restaurants require reservations 3-4 days ahead
+• Peak tourist season means accommodation prices run 40-60% higher than shoulder months, and waterfront hotels often book solid 6-8 weeks ahead, especially during Jazz Fest weekends

 Best Activities in July